Raboro/Raboro/README.md

 - 👋 Hi, my name is Marius and I am 18 years old.
-From October 2022, I will study computer science dual at the DHBW in Karlsruhe
+From October 2022, I like that will study computer science dual at the DHBW in Karlsruhe
 - 👀 I’m interested in sports, modern technology, health, programming and AI.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Leing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me?
 Just write a mail to raborogit@gmail.com

 <!---